electricimp/Salesforce/README.md

 ## force.request(verb, service, [body], [callback])
 The **request** method is the most basic way of interacting with objects in your Salesforce database.
 It creates an HTTP request with properly formated authentication headers, etc. If a successful call to the **login** method has not yet occured, an error will be thrown.

 The data from the *request* method will be the parsed body of the request's response.
-In the example below, we are fetching a set of custom objects (campsites) from our Salesforce database:
+In the example below, we are fetching data on custom objects (campsites) from our Salesforce database:

 ```squirrel
 force.login(USERNAME, PASSWORD, SECURITY_TOKEN, function(err, data) {